BjornDCode/storefront-docs/installation.md

 <a name="available-for-api"></a>
 ### Making products available for the API
 By default your products won't be available to be accessed through the API.

-If you go to 'Products' in the Shopify backend, you will see that all products are unavailable in your private app.
-If you go into a product and click on 'Manage Sales Channels', you can now check the private app.
+If you go to 'Products' in the Shopify backend, you will see a message underneath each product saying it's 'unavailable in <private app>'.

-This is cumbersome to do for every single product.
-On the 'Products' page you can filter products by availability in the private app.
-Do this by selecting 'Filter' > 'Availability' > 'unavailable on <private app>'.
-Now you can bulk select all products and click on 'Actions' > 'Make products available' and selecting the private app.
+#### Make a single product available
+1. Click on 'Products'
+2. Click on the product
+3. Check off your private app
+4. Click 'Done'

+This is cumbersome to do for every single product, so instead you can buld edit your products.

+#### Make all products available
+1. Click on 'Products'
+2. Click on 'Filter' > 'Availability' > 'Unavailable on <private app>'
+3. Bulk select all products
+4. Click on Actions' > 'Make products available' and select your private app

 Now your Shopify Store is ready to use with Storefront.
 If you want to test the API before setting up Storefront you can follow [these steps](https://help.shopify.com/api/storefront-api/getting-started#accessing-the-storefront-api-graphql-endpoint).

 <a name="installation"></a>